Traap/gits/README.md

-jjjjjits

-**Gits** is a simple tool to manage groups of git repositories.
+### Gits is a simple tool to manage groups of git repositories.

 ### Features
 - Clone multiple repositories into categorized folders